 James McWethy: A Legacy of Giving

-James McWethy’s $5-million gift to endow the Berry Center continues his legacy of giving to Cornell College.
+James McWethy’s $5-million gift to endow the Berry Career Institute and McWethy Program for Ecomics, Business, & Public Policy continues his legacy of giving to Cornell College.
 Named for his grandfather Lester Berry (see below), the Center serves as a vital academic resource for students and faculty, as well as an enduring tribute to a man whose vision and ambition inspired Mr. McWethy.

-McWethy says he decided to give this gift now, rather than plan it as an estate gift, in part for the pleasure of being involved in the Center.
-He chaired the Center’s Planning Committee from October 2004, to May 2006, and currently chairs the Center’s Advisory Board.
+McWethy says he decided to give this gift now, rather than plan it as an estate gift, in part for the pleasure of being involved with the college.

 He was also actively involved in the leadership of the Berry Bearing Company, founded by Lester Berry, for 23 years.
 The business was sold in 1993 as one of the most successful companies of its kind.